gregorio-project/hyphen-la/README.md

 ### Thanks

-This repository has been made possible throught the help of
+This repository has been made possible through the help of
  * Claudio Beccari, main author
  * [The Abbey of Solesmes (FR)](http://www.solesmes.com/)
  * [The Abbey of Flavigny (FR)](http://www.clairval.com)